Throughout the United States, stem cell therapy is being touted as a miracle cure for everything from wrinkles to spinal repair.

 Adult stem cells can be extracted from bone marrow or fat through simple methods.
 It’s then concentrated and injected into the knee with image guidance, usually to successful results.

 In one study, patients experienced improvement in both knees even though only one knee was injected.
-Although natural deterioration of the knee continues, at five years, those knees that are injected with stem cells are in better shape than they were before the injections.
+Although natural deterioration of the knee continues, at five years, those knees that are injected with stem cells than they were before the injections.

 Researchers believe that stem cell therapy for the knee works by: